happypeter/happypeter.github.com/_posts/2011-6-15-ruby-on-rails.md

 Building my [happypeter.org][ho], basically I want to share my screencasts and have a [HackerNews][hn]-like forum, so that people can come, see, and talk.
-Ready-made things like [phpBB][bb] are far from what I wanted quite frankly, since they have a lot of feathers I don't love or need.
+Ready-made things like [phpBB][bb] are far from what I wanted quite frankly, since they have a lot of features I don't love or need.
 Hey, I am a coder, so I do not mind learning a whole new [framework][fw] to do the code from scratch.